 As of 2021, 15% (approximately 40,000 people) of the residents of the city of Wolverhampton are Punjabi, making it the largest Punjabi community in the United Kingdom outside of London.
 Through these photos, the public can reflect and respond to the broader history of the Punjabi community in the city of Wolverhampton.

-Photos and stories taken from the Apna Heritage Archive.
+The following photos and stories are taken from the Apna Heritage Archive.

 In the early days, the migration mostly consisted of men; however, by the 1960s and over time, Wolverhampton saw more migrant families arrive.